Behavioral Health Division

 Under Oregon law, a court may rule that a defendant is unable to aid and assist in their own defense due to mental health issues and order the person to be restored to legal competency.

-Per Oregon Revised Statute 161, Clackamas County’s Aid and Assist Coordinator provides recommendations to the court regarding restoration of competency, participates in meetings with treatment staff, and coordinates legal skills training and other resources for individuals in this process.
+Per Oregon Revised Statute 161.370, Clackamas County’s Aid and Assist staff provide recommendations to the court regarding the restoration of competency, participate in meetings with treatment staff, and provide legal skills training and other resources for individuals in this process

 Contact: Jail Diversion team at BH-AidAndAssist@clackamas.us or the Clackamas County Crisis and Support line at 503-655-8585.